JCalderan/xebicon2019-spinnaker-handson/part3/exercice1/README.md

 </p>
 </details>

-* In the Configuration stage, Add a new parameter named `Version`
+* In the Configuration stage, Add a new parameter named `version`

 * Save the pipeline

-* Run the pipeline with application v1
+* Run the pipeline with application and set version to v1

 * You can check that you application is deployed in the infrastructure section